Rhiannon Langley’s Rhinoplasty Experience

 Instagram Blogger Rhiannon Langley talks about her Rhinoplasty Experience in Thailand.
 Read her story here or on her website:

 “Before I start, this is a written up blog on my experience of Rhinoplasty overseas, I don’t know much about surgery, it is just what I went through and my journey.
-Blog post contains some graffic photos, Also mind the grammar, I was more of a maths student.
+The blog post contains some graphic photos.

 So where do I begin!
-First off I’ll take you back to why I did it, this is something I’ve always wanted, I’ve always said to my friends one day I’ll get my nose done, they used to just laugh and think I was joking, every time I took a photo the first thing I would check is if my nose looked big, when something is a major insecurity to you it’s all you see, my nose may have not been bad to some of you but to me it was everything I hated!
-Last year Jody proposed to me (exciting times ahead) the more I thought about the day the more I wanted this done, so I thought screw it!
-I’m doing it, everyones reactions were different, and most of them all said the same thing “you don’t even need it” “what’s wrong with your nose”.
-It frustrated me because no one understood, but when I put myself in their shoes, why would they, if they didn’t have this insecurity about their nose then why would they see the problem I had with mine, so the more I explained it the more they could see why, and everyone started becoming more supportive, saying “if this is what you want and it makes you happy then go for it”, my mum still couldn’t see why though haha.
-The biggest issue I had with my nose was a ‘hanging columella’ (google it if you’re not sure) it’s like a droop on the tip, it also hung to the right, it drove me insane!
-My nose was so long for my small face and I couldn’t stand it.
+First off I’ll take you back to why I did it, this is something I’ve always wanted, I’ve always said to my friends one day I’m going to get my nose done.
+They used to just laugh and think I was joking, but every time I took a photo the first thing I would check was if my nose looked big.
+When something is a major insecurity to you, it is all you see.
+My nose may have not been bad to some of you but to me, it was everything I hated!
+When Jody proposed to me, the thought about the day made me want to get this even more, so I thought screw it, I’m doing it!
+Everyone’s reactions were different, and most of them all said the same thing- “You don’t even need it”, “what’s wrong with your nose”.
+It frustrated me because no one understood, but when I put myself in their shoes, why would they, if they didn’t have this insecurity about their nose?
+The biggest issue I had with my nose was a ‘hanging columella’ (google it if you’re not sure).
+It’s like a droop on the tip, it also hung to the right.

 To tell or not to tell people?